backpropper/DNN-Activation-Brain/README.md

 How to run:
 - Run python slider.py.
-- After the window opens, select Upload Model and choose the directory where the "vertices" and "indices" files are present (here it is the "model" directory).
+- After the window opens, select Upload Model and choose the directory where the folder containing the "vertices" and "indices" of all the layers are present files are present along with the other DNN model files (here it is the "model" directory).
 - Then select start recording to start recording the live audio sample.
 Select stop recording to stop it and see the magic.